alexwit/project-guiri/README.md

 ##Development Problems
 * Really big database.
-* App get’s really slow because of Maps.
+* App getâ€™s really slow because of Maps.
 ** Maybe need to dodge the use of Maps and only use GPS.